Want more recommendations for your family?

 Drinking, Drugs & Smoking

 The Navajo go to the trading post and trade goods for "tobacco and cigarettes."

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-For parents who can recall the days of nature shows like Mutual of Omaha's Wild Kingdom, or the days when film strips or static-filled films shown on projectors were a staple of the classroom, there is some quaint charm to THE LEGEND OF COUGAR CANYON.
+For parents who can recall the days of nature shows like Mutual of Omaha's Wild Kingdom, there is some quaint charm to THE LEGEND OF COUGAR CANYON.
 The overbearing narration, the corny background music, the almost too-perfect choreography of the predators and prey in their habitat, all should bring back quaint memories of growing up pre-digital.

 However, for kids and young adults weaned on Blu-Ray, 3-D television, HDTV, DVD, and even VHS nature documentaries, this slice of mid-20th century documentary filmmaking will most certainly prove too corny and dated to be of interest.